-The two Iceberg holes RHB-18 and 19 are large step-outs from the south-western margin of the Central zone (which has current strike length of 750 meter (2,400 feet)) of the Iceberg deposit.
+The two Iceberg holes RHB-18 and 19 are large step-outs from the south-western margin of the Central zone of the Iceberg deposit.
 RHB-18 is located 150 meters (492 feet) to the southwest and RHB-19 is 125 meters (410 feet) west of the Central zone.
-Both holes encountered the Iceberg deposit's gold bearing volcanic sequence and the contact zone (HC-W8) between the Horse Canyon Wenban-8 formations as well as the lower Wenban-5 formation.
+Both holes encountered the Iceberg deposit's gold bearing volcanic sequence and the contact zone (HC-W8) between the Horse Canyon Wenban 8 formations as well as the lower Wenban 5 formation.

 These assays on the western margin of the Iceberg have numerous near-surface intervals of anomalous gold over a wide area both in the volcanic and the contact zones with associated anomalous Carlin-type gold deposit trace elements.
-Importantly deeper in both holes there are additional intervals of highly anomalous trace elements within Unit-5 of the Wenban formation that provide an indication that this deeper horizon may be more favourably mineralized further to the west.
+Importantly deeper in both holes there are additional intervals of highly anomalous trace elements within Wenban 5 that provide an indication that this deeper horizon may be more favourably mineralized further to the west.

-In June 2014, Iceberg hole RHB-24 was drilled as a 50 meter (165 feet) step-out along the south-western margin of the North zone of the Iceberg deposit.
-It returned a notable intercept of 1.85 grams of gold/ton over 15.2 meters (50 feet) (including 2.6 g/T Au over 10.7 meters (35 feet)) in the near-surface HC-W8 contact zone.
-As well it contained an encouraging 0.75 g/T Au over a 7.7 meters (25 feet) interval in the middle Wenban-5 formation.
+In June 2014, Iceberg hole RHB-24 was drilled as a 50 meter (165 feet) step-out along the southwestern margin of the North zone of the Iceberg deposit.
+It returned a notable intercept of 1.85 grams of gold/tonne over 15.2 meters (50 feet) (including 2.6 g/T Au over 10.7 meters (35 feet)) in the near-surface HC-W8 contact zone.
+As well it contained an encouraging 0.75 g/T Au over a 7.7 meters (25 feet) interval in the middle Wenban 5 formation.

-In addition to expanding the North zone in excess of 400 meters (1,312 feet) these results have confirmed the presence of gold in the productive Wenban-5 formation on the south-western margin of the zone.
+In addition to expanding the North zone in excess of 400 meters (1,312 feet) these results have confirmed the presence of gold in the productive Wenban 5 formation on the south-western margin of the zone.
 The highlights of the assays that outline the North zone are reported in the table below.